 Green, purple and red ribbon

 Check out your local thrift stores for fabric, sheets or tablecloths for this project.
 There are usually loads of options at very reasonable prices hanging around these stores.
-Another way to save some money when creating this project would be to use social media and check and see if anyone has some fabric or tablecloths you could borrow.
+Another way to save some money when creating this project would be to use social media and check to see if anyone has some fabric or tablecloths you could borrow.

 Drive three fence posts into the ground where you'd like each of your witches to stand.

 Make the Witches' Heads

 Place the filled grocery bag upside down on top of the fence post and secure the bottom of the bag to the post with tape to create a head.

 Drape a black piece of fabric over the bag and tie a piece of yarn to create a neck.
 Then drape a green piece of fabric or a green tablecloth over the head to create a cape.
 Tie a green ribbon around the neck to keep it in place.
 Repeat this for the purple and red witches.

 To make your witches look like they are holding hands, clip the cloaks together with clothespins.

 Add a Bunch of 'Hocus Pocus' Halloween Decor

 Place some creepy props around your scene, such as whimsical brooms made from sticks and twine.
 A cauldron hanging from a tripod made from branches adorned with a small skull will add a ghostly ambiance.
 For an extra spooky touch, place orange lights and firewood under the cauldron, which you can make bubble with some fog made from dry ice or a fog machine.
 Prop a Hocus Pocus spell book beside the cauldron.
 You never know what types of spells the Sanderson sisters can cast to spark an amazing Halloween party or inspire you with more fun party decoration ideas.